deepak-singh343/polling_api/README.md

 - Then:

-To ADD Options make a POST request with localhost:8000/api/v1/questions/5eaa3db3e8e5aa29ec02ddb8/options/create with raw data
+To ADD Options to the Question make a POST request with localhost:8000/api/v1/questions/QuestionId/options/create with raw data
 { "text":"Text" } .

 - Then: